AviralSinghPal/Tshirt-Store-Frontend/README.md

 Feel free to contribute to this project by opening a pull request or by reporting any issues.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the NO License.